-A compelling legal brief will lead you to win any case in the court- Well, that’s the power of legal brief writing.
+A compelling legal brief will lead you to win any case in court- Well, that’s the power of brief writing.
 Throughout your career as a legal professional, you’ll be judged on two crucial skills- interpersonal and writing skills.
-Words in the legal industry can make or break your career as an attorney because the way you brief cases is what indeed shows how well you can fight the case in the court.
+Words in the legal industry can make or break your career as an attorney because the way you brief cases is what indeed shows how well you can fight the case in court.

 1. Understand the problem of clients properly: